Pankaj13150/blogging-app-backend/README.md

 A RESTful API backend for a blogging application built using Node.js, Express, and MySQL.
 The architecture follows a clean, modular structure with separate folders for configuration, routes, controllers, and middleware.

+## 🎯 Approach to Problem Solution

+The blogging app backend was developed with the following approach:

+1. **MVC Architecture**: Implemented a Model-View-Controller pattern to separate concerns and maintain code organization.

+2. **RESTful API Design**: Created intuitive API endpoints following REST principles for resource management.

+3. **Authentication & Authorization**: Implemented JWT-based authentication to secure user data and ensure only authorized users can modify their own content.

+4. **Database Design**: Designed a relational database schema with proper foreign key relationships between users and posts.

+5. **Modular Structure**: Organized code into logical modules (routes, controllers, middleware) to improve maintainability and scalability.

+6. **Error Handling**: Implemented comprehensive error handling to provide meaningful feedback to clients.

+7. **Security Considerations**: Applied best practices for password hashing, input validation, and protection against common web vulnerabilities.

+## 🤖 AI Usage in Development

+During the development of this application, AI tools were utilized in the following ways:

+- **Code Generation**: Used AI assistants like GitHub Copilot and ChatGPT to generate boilerplate code and implement common patterns.

+- **Problem Solving**: Leveraged AI to brainstorm solutions for technical challenges and architecture decisions.

+- **Code Review**: Used AI to identify potential bugs, security vulnerabilities, and performance issues.

+- **Documentation**: Generated initial documentation structure and improved code comments with AI assistance.

+- **Testing**: Created test cases and scenarios with AI guidance to ensure robust functionality.

 ## 📦 Clone the Repository

 ```bash